tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Description Add/README.md

 page.
 If you want to place the description in another location you will need to use the **Optional Attributes** to do so.

-The last page section is only visible while editing the site.
+The last page section is only visible while editing the Store page.

 ## Demo